About

 3. Also in 2008, Gina lived in Boulder, Colorado, where she went to Naropa University’s Summer Writing program in the Jack Kerouac School of Disembodied Poetics and took classes lead by Beat Generation legend Anne Waldman, poetry legend Harryette Mullen, and New Narrative legend Dodie Bellamy.

-4. In 2011, she purchased and then restored a Chandler & Price Pilot Press, which is a table top letterpress.
+4. In 2011, she purchased and then restored a Chandler & Price Pilot Press, which is a tabletop letterpress.

 5. A few years ago, Gina received an arts grant to yarn bomb a local music festival.
 With the help of friends and family, they created over 40 pieces that were displayed across fields and hung from trees.